Viewing Party: Synopsis

-Andy Bernard (Ed Helms) is growing increasingly jealous of Gabe's relationship with Erin.
-While observing Gabe's room, Ryan Howard (B. J. Novak) tells him that a Chinese virility supplement that Gabe keeps in his room is incredibly potent.
-Once alone, Andy drinks the entire bottle of the supplement, which makes him intoxicated, prompting him to admit his jealousy to Phyllis Vance (Phyllis Smith).
+Andy Bernard is growing increasingly jealous of Gabe's relationship with Erin.
+While observing Gabe's room, Ryan Howard tells him that a Chinese virility supplement that Gabe keeps in his room is incredibly potent.
+Once alone, Andy drinks the entire bottle of the supplement, which makes him intoxicated, prompting him to admit his jealousy to Phyllis Vance.
 Phyllis volunteers to talk to Erin and find out if she is having sex with Gabe, but as Phyllis is fairly intoxicated herself, her inquiries segue into an explicit account of her sexual experiences with her husband Bob, which mortifies Erin.
 Andy's intoxication turns into sickness, and he ultimately retreats to Gabe's room and vomits on the bed.
 He is later comforted by Gabe, who plays his self-composed soundscapes for Andy.

 Becoming irritated that no one joined him in walking out on Gabe, Michael goes outside and pulls the cable connection, causing it to turn off, just as the show inside was nearing its end.
 Hysteria erupts, and Michael becomes self-conscious over the commotion he has caused.
 He goes outside to fix the cable.
 There he is discovered by Erin, who throughout the evening has been trying to encourage Michael to bond with Gabe.
 Michael, still indignant over the idea that his office views Gabe as his boss, is initially irritated by her efforts, but eventually realizes that Erin views him as a father figure.
 He jokes around and tells her to go to her room, leading to a bonding moment between the two.
 As he leaves the party, Michael brings Gabe into the joke by threatening to kill him and his family if he breaks Erin's heart.